github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-ruby.rst

     select API::getTopLevelMember("Regexp")

-This query selects the API graph nodes corresponding to references to the ``Regexp`` class.
+The example above finds references to a top-level class.
 For nested modules and classes, you can use the ``getMember`` method.
 For example the following query selects references to the ``Net::HTTP`` class.